letsencrypt/borp/README.md

 ## Database Drivers

-gorp uses the Go 1 `database/sql` package.
+borp uses the Go 1 `database/sql` package.
 A full list of compliant drivers is available here:

 http://code.google.com/p/go-wiki/wiki/SQLDrivers

-Sadly, SQL databases differ on various issues. gorp provides a Dialect interface that should be implemented per database vendor.
+Sadly, SQL databases differ on various issues. borp provides a Dialect interface that should be implemented per database vendor.
 Dialects are provided for:

 * MySQL
 * sqlite3

 Each of these three databases pass the test suite.
-See `gorp_test.go` for example DSNs for these three databases.
+See `borp_test.go` for example DSNs for these three databases.

 Support is also provided for: